bardak-dev/bark-gui/README.md

 - Creation of new Voices possible (so far very bad results, hopefully improving in the future)
 - Easy Selection of Small/Big Models, additional commandline arguments
 - Works with 8Gb GPU or force it to use your CPU instead
 - Can input SSML to allow fixed voice dialogues (preliminary so far)
+- Generation Metadata added as ID3 Tag to WAV
+- Specify initial Seed and logging for more stability and easier reproduction of results

 ### Example Input: